What is a GEO Score? How to Measure Your AI Search Visibility

 The most impactful strategies, in order of priority:

-1. Claim your entity — Ensure AI models have accurate, current information about your brand.
+Claim your entity.
+Ensure AI models have accurate, current information about your brand.
 Ask ChatGPT "What is [your company]?" and check whether the answer is correct.
 If it is wrong or missing, your content is not structured for AI consumption.
-Our guide on how to get cited by ChatGPT covers the tactical steps.
+Implement Organization schema with

 For the complete tactical framework, the LumenGEO Playbook covers each of these strategies with step-by-step implementation guides and real experiment data.